Skip to content

 g++ -O0 -S simple_call.cpp -o simple_call.s

--O0 disables all optimizations, because with optimizations enabled the compiler will fold the entire thing into a constant, and we won't be able to see the function call process.
-Open simple_call.s, and you'll see something like this (I've excerpted the key parts, AT&T syntax):
+-O0 disables all optimizations because with optimizations enabled, the compiler will fold the whole thing into a constant, and we won't see the function call process.
+Open simple_call.s, and you will see something like this (I've captured the key parts, AT&T syntax):

 asm